xr1337/appstoreconnect-openapi-go/README.md

 When I was generating the code for my own use, I experienced some difficulties with OpenAPI Generator.
 After fixing all the bugs, I thought it would be helpful to share this generated code with others.

+Thus I would appreciate a star if this project is useful to you.

 ## Installation

 Add the generated code to your project